 - Limited liability protection for shareholders.

-- Restrictions on share transfer, making it more secure for private owners.
+- Restrictions on share transfer make it more secure for private owners.

 - Requires a minimum of 2 shareholders and 2 directors.

-A Public Limited Company Registration Certificate is issued to businesses intending to raise capital from the public by issuing shares.
+A Public Limited Company Registration is suitable for businesses intending to raise capital from the public by issuing shares.
 Public limited companies are subject to more stringent compliance and disclosure norms than private companies.

 - Funds can be raised by issuing shares to the public.